 Developed by Hotek, the QR Code lock uses QR Code as the key.
 Guests can enter their room by scanning a unique QR Code generated on their smartphone.

-QR Codes in newspaper ads are an effective way to engage print media audience.
+QR Codes in newspaper ads are an effective way to engage a print media audience.

 Sharing stories of the past eras is an effective way to engage guests.